Deep Equilibrium Models: Experiments

 \section{Experiments}

-We evaluate DEQ on both synthetic stress tests and realistic large-scale language modeling tasks (where complex long-term temporal dependencies are involved).
+We evaluate DEQ on both synthetic stress tests and realistic large-scale language modeling (where complex long-term temporal dependencies are involved).
 We use the two aforementioned instantiations of $f_\theta$ in DEQ.
-On both WikiText-103~\citep{merity2016pointer} (which contains $>100$M words and a vocabulary size of $>260$K) and the smaller Penn Treebank corpus (where stronger regularizations are needed for conventional deep nets) for word-level language modeling, we show that DEQ achieves competitive performance even when compared to SOTA methods (of the same model size, both weight-tied and unweight-tied ones) while using significantly less memory.
+On both WikiText-103~\cite{merity2016pointer} (which contains $>$100M words and a vocabulary size of $>$260K) and the smaller Penn Treebank corpus (where stronger regularizations are needed for conventional deep nets) for word-level language modeling, we show that DEQ achieves competitive (or better) performance even when compared to SOTA methods (of the same model size, both weight-tied and not) while using significantly less memory.
 We provide a more detailed introduction of the tasks and datasets in Appendix \ref{app:task-descriptions}.

-\paragraph{Setting.} Both instantiations of DEQ use Broyden's method~\citep{broyden1965class} to avoid direct computation of the inverse Jacobian, as described in Section \ref{subsubsec:accelerate}.
-We note that the use of DEQ implicitly introduces a new ``hyperparameter''--- the stopping criterion for Broyden iterations.
+\paragraph{Setting.} Both instantiations of DEQ use Broyden's method~\cite{broyden1965class} to avoid direct computation of the inverse Jacobian, as described in Section \ref{subsubsec:accelerate}.
+We note that the use of DEQ implicitly introduces a new ``hyperparameter'' -- the stopping criterion for Broyden iterations.
 During training, we set this tolerance $\varepsilon$ of forward and backward passes to $\varepsilon=\sqrt{T} \cdot 10^{-5}$ and $\sqrt{T} \cdot 10^{-8}$, respectively.
 At inference, we relax the tolerance to $\varepsilon=\sqrt{T} \cdot 10^{-2}$ (or we can use a smaller maximum iteration limit for Broyden's method; see discussions later).
-For the DEQ-TrellisNet instantiation, we roughly follow the settings of \citep{bai2018trellis}.
-For DEQ-Transformers, we employ the relative positional embedding proposed by~\citep{dai2018transformer}, with sequences of length 150 at both training and inference on the WikiText-103 dataset.
-Implementations of DEQ can be found at \url{https://github.com/locuslab/deq}.
+For the DEQ-TrellisNet instantiation, we roughly follow the settings of \cite{bai2018trellis}.
+For DEQ-Transformers, we employ the relative positional embedding~\cite{dai2018transformer}, with sequences of length 150 at both training and inference on the WikiText-103 dataset.
+Implementations and pretrained models can be found at \url{https://github.com/locuslab/deq}.